jomivz/jomivz.github.io/_posts/2021-04-21-win-forensics-artifacts.md

 ### *Files / Evidences*

-Evidences to collect for the forensics.
+**What is it ?** Files listed are the evidences to collect for the forensics.

-Note: There is one NTuser.dat and one UsrClass.dat per user to collect.
+**Note:** There is one NTuser.dat and one UsrClass.dat per user to collect.

 | **Hive** | **System Path** |
 |---------------|-------------|